-Recognition of the signs and symptoms are crucial when diagnosing a concussion.
-Symptoms can vary from physical dysfunctions, mental disturbances, emotional changes and sleep changes.
+Recognition of the signs and symptoms is crucial when diagnosing a concussion.
+Symptoms can vary from physical dysfunctions to mental disturbances, emotional and sleep changes.
 These symptoms will vary from patient to patient.
+It is essential to be assessed by an experienced Cobblestone-trained health professional.

 Signs May include: